-License Agreement - In 2018, the Company entered into a license agreement with Fred Hutchinson Cancer Center ("Fred Hutch") that grants the Company a worldwide, sublicensable license under certain patent rights (exclusive) and certain technology (non-exclusive) to research, develop and commercialize products and processes for all fields of use utilizing chimeric antigen receptors and/or T-cell receptors, subject to certain exceptions.
+License Agreement - In 2018, the Company entered into a license agreement with Fred Hutchinson Cancer Center ("Fred Hutch") that grants the Company a worldwide, sublicensable license under certain patent rights (exclusive) and certain technology (non-exclusive) to research, develop and commercialize products and processes for all fields of use utilizing chimeric antigen receptors ("CARs") and/or T-cell receptors ("TCRs"), subject to certain exceptions.

-The Company is also required to pay Fred Hutch annual license maintenance payments of \$50,000 on the second anniversary of the effective date, and each anniversary of the effective date thereafter until the first commercial sale of a licensed product.
+The Company is required to pay Fred Hutch annual license maintenance payments of \$50,000 on the second anniversary of the effective date, and each anniversary of the effective date thereafter until the first commercial sale of a licensed product.

 Collaboration - In 2018, the Company entered into a research and collaboration agreement with Fred Hutch ("Fred Hutch Collaboration Agreement") focused on research and development of cancer immunotherapy products.
 The Company funded aggregate research performed by Fred Hutch of \$12.0 million under the Fred Hutch Collaboration Agreement, with the research conducted in accordance with a research plan and budget approved by the parties.
 The Fred Hutch Collaboration Agreement has a six-year term.
-The Company incurred \$0.3 million and \$0.5 million in expense in connection with the Fred Hutch Collaboration Agreement for the three months ended March 31, 2023 and 2022, respectively.
+The Company incurred \$0.1 million and \$0.5 million in expense in connection with the Fred Hutch Collaboration Agreement for the three months ended June 30, 2023 and 2022, respectively, and \$0.4 million and \$1.0 million for the six months ended June 30, 2023 and 2022, respectively.

 Success Payments - In 2018, the Company granted Fred Hutch rights to certain success payments, pursuant to the terms of the Fred Hutch Collaboration Agreement.
 The potential payments for the Fred Hutch success payments are based on multiples of increased value ranging from 10x to 50x based on a comparison of the per share fair market value of the Company's common stock relative to the original \$1.83 per share issuance price of the Company's Series A convertible preferred stock, which converted into an equal number of shares of the Company's common stock in connection with the Company's initial public offering ("IPO").
-The aggregate success payments to Fred Hutch are not to exceed \$200.0 million, which would only occur upon a 50 times increase in value.
+The aggregate success payments to Fred Hutch are not to exceed \$200.0 million, which would only occur upon a 50x increase in value.
 Each threshold is associated with a success payment, ascending from \$10.0 million at \$18.29 per share to \$200.0 million at \$91.44 per share, payable if such threshold is reached during the measurement period.
 Any previous success payments made are credited against the success payment owed as of any valuation date, such that Fred Hutch does not receive multiple success payments in connection with the same threshold.
 The term of the success payment agreement ends on the earlier to occur of (i) the nine-year anniversary of the date of the agreement and (ii) a change in control transaction.